 Home and apartment vacancy rates are 7.3% in Downtown.
 NeighborhoodScout analysis shows that this rate is lower than 52.2% of the neighborhoods in the nation, approximately near the middle range for vacancies.

-One of the unique characteristics of the Downtown neighborhood revealed by analysis is that the per capita income of residents here is lower than that found in 98.9% of the neighborhoods in America.
+The Downtown neighborhood stands out for having an average per capita income lower than 98.9% of the neighborhoods in the United States.
 Also of note is NeighborhoodScout's research finding that the Downtown neighborhood has some of the lowest rates of children living in poverty of any neighborhood in the United States.
 In a nation where approximately 1 in 4 children are living in poverty, the Downtown community truly stands out from the rest in this regard.

 In addition, neighborhoodScout's analysis shows that the Downtown neighborhood has a greater concentration of residents currently enrolled in college than 99.5% of the neighborhoods in the U.S. With 64.4% of the population here attending college, this is very much a college-focused neighborhood.